-A healthy, smoothly functioning financial system is essential to sustained economic growth, for businesses and households alike require the ability to finance projects at competitive terms and conditions, be they investment in plant and equipment or purchases of homes and durable goods.
-Right now, the financial system is impaired, and there is considerable rhetoric about a so-called credit crunch.
+A healthy, smoothly functioning financial system is essential to sustained economic growth, because businesses and households alike require the ability to finance projects at competitive terms and conditions, be they investment in plant and equipment or purchases of homes and durable goods.
+Right now, the financial system remains impaired, and there is considerable rhetoric about a so-called credit crunch.
 To be sure, some borrowers are encountering substantial difficulty in obtaining funding, but conversations with numerous bankers and their customers reveal a diverse set of circumstances, ranging from "business as usual" on the one hand to appreciable credit restriction on the other.
-One size clearly does not fit all.
+One size clearly does not fit all, and it is important to recognize that the demand for credit from some sectors appears to have diminished, and its composition has shifted as well.

-Besides its role in investment, there are other compelling reasons why restoration of sound financial institutions and markets is of the highest priority.
-Markets that are closed obviously fail to price the financial instruments that normally trade on them, and such pricing is critical to resource allocation and reallocation.
+Besides a role in financing investment, there are other compelling reasons why restoration of sound financial institutions and markets is of the highest priority.
+Markets that are impaired obviously do not provide robust prices for the financial instruments that normally trade on them, and such pricing is critical to resource allocation and reallocation.
 In particular, the reallocation of resources that should occur in a recession and that is fundamental to economic recovery is inhibited when financial markets are not functioning or are functioning poorly.
 Unless conditions improve, such market failures threaten to prolong the recession.